mehrshad-kh/shell/README.md

 Chronograph (aka stopwatch)

 + compile\_tex.sh:
-Create PDF from TeX source and open the resulting file.
+Create PDF from TeX source and open the result

 + dedosify.sh (missing manual):
-Convert text files from DOS (or Windows) to the UNIX world.
+Convert text files from DOS (or Windows) to the UNIX world

 + gengif.sh: (missing manual):
-Create a GIF from a video.
+Create a GIF from a video

 + genman.sh:
 Generate man page from Markdown via pandoc